realchonk/billig-sweeper/README.md

 - Add a config file
     - background color
     - keybinds
-- Add checks for valid values in the menu
 - Move metainfo from flathub to upstream
-- Fix icon location for Flatpaks
 - Enable support for Wayland.
 - Add a help menu (for keybinds)